renu9621/Sales-Analysis-Project/README.md

 ![bar_chart](https://github.com/renu9621/Sales-Analysis-Project/assets/155563588/cefaa599-7a78-4824-8d90-dddcb99aedf3)

-Step 7 : A line chart was created to illustrate
+Step 7 : A line chart was created to illustrate the peak months when the orders were maximum to identify the peak time of the year.

 ![line_chart](https://github.com/renu9621/Sales-Analysis-Project/assets/155563588/1ba2fdba-1f0c-4744-be6e-6543df8cc927)